 – Dry shampoo

 – Notebook & Pen – sounds retro I know but can be so useful, especially if camps have a no technology policy

-– Camera – yes phones are great but battery dies very quickly.
-It doesn’t have to be anything fancy just chucking a disposable camera in your bag and you can end up with some great momentos.
+– Camera – yes phones are great, but the battery dies very quickly.
+It doesn’t have to be anything fancy just chucking a disposable camera in your bag, and you can end up with some great souvenirs.

 – iPad/tablet – A tablet can be super useful from booking flights/accommodation to watching movies.

 – Hair bobbles